k0001/k0001.github.com/articles/opaleye-sot.md

 From a type `t` that is an instance of `Tisch` we can derive every type we will ever need for working with the Opaleye scenarios we want to support.
-This shouldn't be a surprise to us, after all we have already achieved this once before with our definitions of `Cols_HsR`, `Cols_HsI`, etc. We know that we can already say `Cols_HsR t` and move on.
-Nevertheless, similarly to what we did with `TaggedCols` before, we would like to tag the resulting `Record` with some identifier for our table so as to keep us from accidentally attempting to, say, interpret the result of one table as the Haskell representation intended for a different table.
+This shouldn't be a surprise to us, after all we have already achieved this once before with our definitions of `Cols_HsR`, `Cols_HsI`, etc. We already know that we can say `Cols_HsR t` and move on.
+Nevertheless, similarly to how we did with `TaggedCols` before, we would like to tag the resulting `Record` with some identifier for our table so as to keep us from accidentally attempting to, say, interpret the result of one table as the Haskell representation intended for a different one.
 This is no secret to us anymore: We know why telling apart apples from oranges is useful; it teaches the type system to tell right from wrong, and we value that.
 What we want is a type-level function like the following one, which takes as argument a `t` that is an instance of `Tisch`: